+What mitigates biased beliefs?
+Given the prevalence of biased beliefs and their importance in determining decisions, great efforts have been made to understand how responsive these biases are to various features of the environment and how to mitigate them.
 Gneezy et al. (2023) study the role of financial incentives and find that base-rate neglect is largely unresponsive to stakes.
 Several papers document that the extent of base-rate neglect depends on whether the task is presented in terms of frequencies as opposed to probabilities (Koehler, 1996; Barbey and Sloman, 2007), whether the task is framed in an intuitive and contextual manner as opposed to an abstract way (Cheng and Holyoak, 1985; Gigerenzer and Hoffrage, 1995; Gneezy et al., 2023; Ganguly et al., 2000), and whether the task is presented as forecasting the future outcomes as opposed to updating beliefs about the state Fan et al. (2022).
 Esponda et al. (2023) find that information about primitives of the environment might hinder learning.
-Contrasting a treatment in which no primitives were provided with standard treatment, they find that in the former, elicited beliefs are eventually closer to the Bayesian posterior.5
+Contrasting a treatment in which no primitives were provided with standard treatment, they find that in the former, elicited beliefs are eventually closer to the Bayesian posterior.

-We share with this literature the goal of understanding drivers of base-rate neglect and ways to mitigate it.
+We share with this literature the goal of understanding the drivers of baserate neglect and ways to mitigate it.
 While several manipulations from the papers discussed above reduce the bias to some extent, none come close to eliminating it.
-We examine a different manipulation and demonstrate that, for the typical parameters used in the literature, it eliminates base-rate neglect from the onset of the treatment.
+We examine a different manipulation and demonstrate that, for typical parameters used in the literature, it eliminates base-rate neglect from the onset.